 Looking for ways to deepen your connection?
 Discover the power to transform your relationship on your own.

-Love Is an Action Verb: Stop wasting time, and delight in your relationship is a funny, thought-provoking, surprising new book that helps you take a deeper dive with your best friend.
+Love Is an Action Verb: Stop wasting time, and delight in your relationship is a funny, thought-provoking, surprising new book that helps you dive deeper with your best friend.
 You’ll learn impeccably researched, step-by-step approaches to manage conflict quicker and leave more room for fun and intimacy.
+This resource is perfect for couples who like to work independently.

 And by following Laura’s practical guidance, you and your partner will soon be helping each other find your way back to joy.